ACTIVITIES

 DISASTER RESPONSE

-Disasters such as earthquakes, tsunamis, and floods occur frequently not only in Japan but also in other parts of the world, and sometimes they can cause enormous damage.
-We, the Salvation Army, provide support for recovery through prompt support so that those who have lost their homes, places, and families due to these disasters and are seeking assistance can lead a fulfilled life.
+Disasters such as earthquakes, tsunamis, and floods occur frequently not only in Japan but also worldwide, often causing immense damage.
+The Salvation Army provides prompt support for recovery, helping those who have lost their homes, communities, and families to rebuild their lives with dignity.

-The Salvation Army operates based on the following three philosophies so that all people can live a dignified life.
+The Salvation Army operates based on the following three principles to ensure that all people can live a dignified life:

 Disaster Relief